alexandersandberg/alexandersandberg.com/Content/someday.md

 As long as I have to work for money, I probably won’t be ready to burn that bridge and delete my LinkedIn account.

-The same goes for my Twitter account.
-I love connecting with and meeting new people on there, but the main reason I haven’t deleted it yet is because it significantly helps the success of my indie apps, which in turn brings me more income.
+The same goes for my social media accounts.
+I love connecting with and meeting new people on there, but the main reason I haven’t deleted them yet is because it significantly helps the success of my indie apps, which in turn brings me more income.

 Even though I don’t spend that much time on these social media services anymore, I still feel like a slave to them.
 And I hate that.